kvines4/SFMLGame/README.md

 ## Memory Pooling

-- Using ECS style systems usually means we are (usually) only doing calculations on one type of component at a time.
+- Using ECS style systems means we are (usually) only doing calculations on one type of component at a time.
 We can use this fact to speed up our code by **storing components contiguously instead of whole entities contiguously**.
 - Memory pooling in this engine works by reserving a series of vectors for each component type as well as vectors for active status and tags.
 This means that when we look up an entity's component, several components will be cached, **reducing the amount of cache missing that occur on each consecutive lookup**.
-- When the Memory Pool is instanciated, we reserve space for a estimated maximum number of entities.
+- When the Memory Pool is instantiated, we reserve space for a estimated maximum number of entities.
 Several benefits come from this such as no longer needing to allocate memory on creation of entities and their components, as well as freeing memory when they are removed.

-  This works because we can simply mark the Entity status and the component's 'has' value to 'false' and whatever data is contained will be ignored.
-We can then reset the component values when a new entitiy is added into its place.
+  This works because we can simply mark the Entity and the Component's status to 'false' and whatever data is contained will be ignored.
+We can then reset the component values when a new entity is added into its place.

 - Another benefit of this implementation is that Entities are now just a wrapper around a size_t Entity_ID with some included functions.
 - This means:
   1. We can now pass entities by value instead of by reference.
   2. We no longer need to dereference smart pointers.
   3. We haven't changed the way out entities work, simply where the information happens to be stored.

   <br>
   Without making any changes to the game implementation memory pooling has made the engine run a whole order of magnitude faster.